(a) The terms used in this section have the meanings given them in this subdivision.

-(f) "Commissioner" means the commissioner of the Office of Higher Education unless indicated otherwise.
+(e) "Commissioner" means the commissioner of the Office of Higher Education unless indicated otherwise.

-(a) To the extent funding is available, the annual amount of teacher shortage loan forgiveness for an approved applicant shall not exceed $1,000 or the cumulative balance of the applicant's qualified educational loans, including principal and interest, whichever amount is less.
+(a) To the extent funding is available, the annual amount of teacher shortage loan repayment for an approved applicant shall not exceed $1,000 or the cumulative balance of the applicant's qualified educational loans, including principal and interest, whichever amount is less.

 (b) Recipients must secure their own qualified educational loans.
-Teachers who graduate from an approved teacher preparation program or teachers who add a licensure field, consistent with the teacher shortage requirements of this section, are eligible to apply for the loan forgiveness program.
+Teachers who graduate from an approved teacher preparation program or teachers who add a licensure field, consistent with the teacher shortage requirements of this section, are eligible to apply for the loan repayment program.